SubhadityaMukherjee/AI-knowledge-base/docs/articles/Scalar/Differences between Discriminative and Generative models.md

 ### Decision Tree

-Decision trees are tree-based decision models that use an internal structure of a **root node** followed by successive child **leaf nodes**.
+Decision [[../../Trees|trees]] are tree-based decision models that use an internal structure of a **root node** followed by successive child **leaf nodes**.
 The leaf nodes are a placeholder for the classification label, and the branches show the outcomes of the decision.
 The paths from the tree's root to the leaves represent the classifier rules.
 Each tree and sub-tree models a single decision and enumerates all the possible decisions to choose the best one.
 A Decision tree can be optimal if it represents most of the data with the least number of levels.
-Decision trees are helpful for classification but can be extended for Regression using different algorithms.
-These trees are computationally efficient, and many tree-based optimizations have been created over the years to make them perform even faster.
+Decision [[../../Trees|trees]] are helpful for classification but can be extended for Regression using different algorithms.
+These [[../../Trees|trees]] are computationally efficient, and many tree-based optimizations have been created over the years to make them perform even faster.
 An example of such a tree is shown below.
 [IMAGE {3 } { Decision Tree } START SAMPLE]
 ![Decision Tree](https://hackmd.io/_uploads/SJxhur7PYi.png)